Oluwaferanmi-Michael/speak/README.md

 # speak
-Text to Speech app for audiences with any form of speech deficiency
+Text to Speech app for audiences with any form of speech or hearing deficiency